-Duncan Honeybourne has become well-known as a lecture recitalist specialising in the piano and chamber music of British and Irish composers.
+Duncan Honeybourne is well-known as a lecture recitalist specialising in the piano and chamber music of British and Irish composers.
 His imaginative programmes have championed many neglected works, often presented in a fresh and interesting light.
-Examples have included:
+This page takes a look at some of them.

 A Portrait of John Ireland

-Duncan has created and written this programme for performance in 2012, the 50th anniversary year of John Ireland’s death.
-The recital tells the story of one of the most significant English piano composers of the twentieth century, a powerfully individual creative artist whose strong sense of place and time impacted profoundly on his works.
-In addition to telling the story of Ireland’s life, from his unhappy childhood to his dramatic escape from Guernsey in 1940, Duncan will play some of the composer’s most significant piano works.
-He will set them in the context of Ireland’s unique personality and enduring enthusiasms, especially his interests in paganism, prehistory and literature, and his attachments to the landscapes of the Channel Islands and the Sussex Downs.
+Duncan created this programme for performance in 2012, the 50th anniversary year of John Ireland’s death.
+The recital told the story of one of the most significant English piano composers of the twentieth century, a powerfully individual creative artist whose strong sense of place and time impacted profoundly on his works.
+In addition to telling the story of Ireland’s life, from his unhappy childhood to his dramatic escape from Guernsey in 1940, Duncan played some of the composer’s most significant piano works, setting them in the context of Ireland’s unique personality and enduring enthusiasms, especially his interests in paganism, prehistory and literature, and his attachments to the landscapes of the Channel Islands and the Sussex Downs.

 The Piano Music of Moeran

-This lecture recital explores the richly romantic and picturesque piano music of Ernest John Moeran (1894-1950).
+This lecture recital explored the richly romantic and picturesque piano music of Ernest John Moeran (1894-1950).
 Born of an Irish father and English mother, this enigmatic composer was strongly aware of his dual heritage.
 A countryman at heart, the landscapes of Norfolk and Ireland were to exert a strong influence upon his artistic personality, whilst his passionate sense of commitment to rural dwellers was to fuel extensive folk song collecting expeditions on both sides of the Irish Sea.
 The peace of the countryside was vital to Moeran’s compositional processes, and he sought solace in the Welsh border landscapes of western Herefordshire and, increasingly, in Ireland, where he found a spiritual home and was able to unravel the complexities of his mature artistic identity.
 Moeran lived increasingly in County Kerry during the last years of his life, dying there suddenly in 1950.
 He lies buried in a picturesque spot near Kenmare, where the inscription on his tombstone reads: “He rests in the mountain country, which he loved so well”.
-Duncan Honeybourne has been a persuasive and energetic advocate of Moeran’s piano and chamber music for many years and has presented this lecture recital in both the UK and Eire.
+Duncan Honeybourne has taken a great interest in Moeran’s piano and chamber music for many years and has presented this lecture recital in both the UK and Eire.
 He gave all-Moeran recitals in 2010 at the University of Limerick and the Cork School of Music to commemorate the sixtieth anniversary of Moeran’s death, and to launch his CD of piano music by Moeran and Howells.
+Duncan's recordings of Moeran's solo piano music have been broadcast worldwide.

 Finished Fields – songs, piano music and poetry from the First World War